 MGM Resorts International

-Wynn Resorts is one of the younger major players in US gambling, but has solidly established itself as the name of luxury with the Wynn Las Vegas, Encore Las Vegas, Encore Boston Harbor and three Macau properties that are all known for sparing no expenses when it comes to the guest experience.
+Wynn Resorts is one of the younger major players in US gambling but has solidly established itself as the name of luxury with the Wynn Las Vegas, Encore Las Vegas, Encore Boston Harbor, and three Macau properties that are all known for sparing no expense when it comes to the guest experience.

 Wynn Resorts has not been as active in online gaming as some of its competitors but has stated it will be moving in that direction.
 In 2018, Wynn Resorts joined forces with European sports betting operator BetBull “to pursue sports betting opportunities in the emerging US market.”
 BetBull operates strictly in the online sphere, so it stands to reason the partnership with Wynn Resorts will also extend to the digital realm.